 “My life flows on in endless song…how can I keep from singing?” – Singing the Living Tradition.

 Music is essential to worship and celebration at MLUC.
-Our vibrant and diverse music program is led by music director, Dr. Vincent Craig.
+Our vibrant and diverse music program is led by music director, TBD.
 Music at our Sunday services draws from many sources, ranging from traditional classical music to jazz, folk, world music, klezmer, and rock.
 We have the joy and privilege to enjoy musical offerings from talented members of our congregation as well as guest professional musicians from the local community, as well as faculty and students from area colleges and universities.

 We also have several choirs that participate in worship services throughout the year: ( Due to untimely and sad demise of our beloved Music Director, the below schedules can vary, until further notice.)